Explore Our Historic Houses

-A unique combination of three centuries of garden design: Coplestone Warre Bampfylde’s Georgian landscape garden, the Victorian terrace and shrubbery and the stunning Edwardian garden design by Sir Edwin Lutyens and Gertrude Jekyll.
+A unique combination of three centuries of garden design: Coplestone Warre Bampfylde’s Georgian landscape garden, the Victorian terrace and shrubbery and the stunning Edwardian design by Sir Edwin Lutyens and Gertrude Jekyll.

 Houghton Lodge Gardens has been described by visitors as ‘the jewel of the Test Valley’, and ‘A stately pleasure-dome on the most romantic river in England’.

 Iford Manor is medieval in origin, the classical facade being added in the 18th century when the hanging woodlands above the garden were planted.

 Kelly House in its many guises has been home to the Kelly family for over 900 years and reflects the lives of a Devon Squirearchy.

 Set in the heart of the Dorset countryside is the 750 acre Kingston Maurward Estate with its 18th century mansion house, beautiful lake and formal gardens in the style of Capability Brown.
 With its parkland approach and elegant sweeping drive, the Georgian house and ornate rooms are the perfect location for picnics, weddings and conferences.

 Longleat House is set within 900 acres of ‘Capability' Brown landscaped gardens and is widely regarded as one of the best examples of Elizabethan architecture in Britain and one of the most beautiful stately homes open to the public.

 Lydiard Park is a beautiful historic estate on the western edge of Swindon, with the Palladian House, Church and Walled Garden, set in 260 acres of parkland.